akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec04.md

 Let's see what happens for machine 2.
 Since, probability of getting A is highest, you should start asking questions from A and then move to alphabets with lower probability of occurrence.
-This will ensure that if you repeat the trial sevel times, you will be asking minimum number of question.
+This will ensure that if you repeat the trial several times, you will be asking minimum number of question.
 ![Questions machine 2]({{ "/assets/images/entropy_machine2.svg" | relative_url }}){:width="50%" height="50%"}
 You ask the operator to get a new alphabet from the machine and start with a question "Is the alphabet A?".
 The operator responds with a no. Then, you ask,